 You only need a .5 to 2% percent dilution of neem oil to treat roses.
 Add a touch of Dawn dish detergent to make the neem oil even more effective.

-Neem oil dissipates fast, leaves no residue behind but effectively kills any pests it comes in direct contact with.
+Neem oil dissipates fast and leaves no residue behind but effectively kills any pests (but not the eggs) it comes in direct contact with.

-A soil drench uses four teaspoons of neem oil per gallon and poured around the plant’s base.
+A soil drench is poured around the plant’s base using four teaspoons of neem oil per gallon.

 How to Apply Neem Oil Drench to Roses

 - Mix neem oil with water according to the instructions on the package.
 A common dilution ratio is 4 tablespoons of neem oil per gallon of water.